 After 6 months, the nursing homes that received the intervention showed an 8% drop in all types of physical restraint usage.
 In addition, there was no increase in the number of accidental falls and injuries.
 After all, it serves no purpose to use fewer physical restraints if the number of injuries and falls increases.

 The use of physical restraints in nursing homes needs to be reduced for many reasons.
 We all value our freedom, and to be tied to a chair or bed must be disturbing and frightening to say the very least.
-As an attorney who specializes in nursing home abuse and neglect, I’ve see how physical restraints make the staff or a nursing home complacent.
+As an attorney who concentrates in nursing home abuse and neglect, I’ve see how physical restraints make the staff or a nursing home complacent.
 Being immobilized often leads to bedsores or other infections and injuries.

 If you have a loved one that you feel is being unnecessarily restrained and injured in an Illinois nursing home, contact my law offices for a free and confidential evaluation of your case.
 At my law offices we never charge a fee unless we take, and win, your case.